Taxation International

 Klaus Vogel On Double Taxation Conventions, 4th Revised Edition

-• Jurisdiction: Austria, Brazil, Canada, China, European Union, France, Germany, India, International, Japan, Netherlands, Russia, Switzerland, U.K., U.S. ?
-Disclaimer:
+Austria, Brazil, Canada, China, European Union, France, Germany, India, International, Japan, Netherlands, Russia, Switzerland, U.K., U.S. ?
+Countri(es) for reference only

 Klaus Vogel on Double Tax Conventions is regarded as the international gold standard on the law of tax treaties.
 This new Fourth Edition has been completely revised and updated to give you a full and current account of double tax conventions (DTCs).